Home » Big Island » Hawaii Volcanoes National Park Hotel: Volcano House Review

 Hawaii Volcano House History

-The historic Volcano House sits on the rim of Kilauea caldera in Hawaii Volcanoes National Park on the Big Island and has a fascinating history.
+The historic Volcano House Big Island sits on the rim of Kilauea Caldera in Hawaii Volcanoes National Park on the Big Island and has a fascinating history.

 Hawaii’s Volcano House was originally built in 1846 by Benjamin Pitman, Sr. It was a small structure made of grass and wood.